metaphori/as1415_conspiraboom/README.md

  (cf. intentional stance).

 <!-- \footnote{Note that nothing prevents
- the players to exhibit *motivational* autonomy as commonly the actual (meta-)goal --> Another reason for which players should have strong *executive* autonomy -- in most of the games -- is to simply enjoy. and intelligence lies in the fact that each player is *responsible* in respect to all the team-mates.
+ the players to exhibit *motivational* autonomy as commonly the actual (meta-)goal -- in most of the games -- is to simply enjoy -->
+Another reason for which players should have strong *executive* autonomy. and intelligence lies in the fact that each player is *responsible* in respect to all the team-mates.
  That is, any ``stupid'' action might offend the entire team.